SevnDai/Git_learn/readme.txt

 Git is a version distribued  control system.
-Git is a free software.distributed under the GPL
+Git is a free software.distributed under the GPL.
+Git is mutable called stage.